 How serious is the Fremont about craps?
 It’s the only casino we know of that has a roll counter on its craps tables to track the hot rolls for posterity.
 Love it!

 The shrimp cocktail at the Golden Gate casino isn’t just any shrimp cocktail, it’s a piece of Las Vegas history.

 It’s estimated more than 40 million people have had a shrimp cocktail at Golden Gate.
-The price is just $2.99 at Du-par’s restaurant, just off the casino floor.
+Get this world-famous shrimp cocktail at Du-par’s restaurant, just off the casino floor.
 Don’t miss out on this tasty Las Vegas tradition.
 Read more.